sunil4587/As-select3/lib/README.md

 ## 🚀 Quick Start

-1. Download and extract the Select3 package
+1. Install via npm: `npm install as-select3`
-2. Include the CSS and JS files in your HTML
+2. Import the CSS and JS files in your project
 3. Initialize on your select elements
 4. Customize as needed!

+Alternatively, use CDN or download files directly.

 Happy coding! 🎉